Emergency Preparedness and Response

 Generally, you will want to prepare for medication needs ahead of time.
 Talk with your doctor about how to create an emergency supply of medications and know what your options are for receiving refills if your usual pharmacy is closed or inaccessible.
 If you take medications which require refrigeration, consider how you will keep those properly stored, and if you might need to evacuate or shelter with children, consider how you will keep your medications out of their reach.

 There are many resources to help make getting emergency information easier for people who are deaf or hard of hearing.
 The National Weather Service has ensured that National Oceanic and Atmospheric Administration (NOAA) All-Hazards Radios are available with visual and vibrating alarm features, or you can purchase sensory bundles which will plug into the radio to provide a pillow shaker and strobe light.
-Another great way to get information is the Oklahoma Department of Emergency Management and Homeland Security (ODEMHS) OK-WARNsystem, or the Oklahoma City Accessible Hazard Alerts System (AHAS).
+Another great way to get information is from Oklahoma City Accessible Hazard Alerts System (AHAS).

 When preparing an emergency kit for use by an individual who is deaf or hard of hearing, consider including additional supplies to support communication, such as additional hearing aid batteries, or a pen and pad of paper.